The essentials on probation at work

 Can the probationary period at work be extended?

-A probation period may be extended if the employee is not meeting the employer’s requirements.
+Some organisations may extend a probation period based on their internal processes, such as when more time is needed to evaluate performance.
 However, it is critical that managers are clear on their expectations, and that they communicate the extension of the probation period in writing ahead of the date it was scheduled to end.
 Reasons for extensions include the need for additional training, absence due to sickness, or unexpected absence during the initial period.

 What happens when employees transfer to another role internally or get promoted?